-Aggregate base course will be measured in cubic yards or tons, as specified, and will be paid for at the contract unit price per cubic yard or ton for the aggregate type and number specified.
-When the cubic yard unit is specified in the contract, the quantity will be determined by compacted measurements on the road unless otherwise specified.
-When the ton unit is specified, the quantity shall be determined in accordance with Section 109.01.
-The Engineer will make a deduction from the net weight of both truck and rail shipments for moisture in excess of optimum + 2 percentage points.
+Aggregate base course will be measured in cubic yards or tons, as specified, and will be paid for at the contract unit price per cubic yard or ton.
+When the cubic yard unit is specified, the quantity will be determined by compacted measurements on the road unless otherwise specified.
+When the ton unit is specified, the quantity shall be determined in accordance with the requirements of Section 109.01 and moisture, in excess of optimum +2 percentage points, will be deducted from the net mass of both truck and rail shipments.